akontadakis/Flux-Modeler/readme.md

 - **Interior Furniture Library**: Place simple furniture and partition objects from a pre-built library via drag-and-drop or import custom `.obj` assets.

-- **File System Integration**: Using the File System Access API (or Electron's APIs), Energy Modeler can directly read from and save to a local project folder, enabling a seamless desktop-like experience.
+- **File System Integration**: Using the File System Access API (or Electron's APIs), Flux Modeler can directly read from and save to a local project folder, enabling a seamless desktop-like experience.

 - **AI Assistant (Helios)**: An integrated, context-aware AI chat powered by generative AI (Google Gemini, Anthropic, OpenAI, OpenRouter models) to help answer questions and directly manipulate the scene, run simulations, and control the UI using natural language commands.